osm-search/Nominatim/data-sources/wikipedia-wikidata/README.md

 Wikidata
 ---

+This script downloads and processes Wikidata to enrich the previously created Wekipedia tables for use in Nominatim.

+#### Import & Process Wikidata tables

 This step downloads and converts [Wikidata](https://dumps.wikimedia.org/wikidatawiki/) page data SQL dumps to postgreSQL files which can be processed and imported into Nominatim database.

 - Script processes data from whatever set of Wikipedia languages are specified.

 - Script presumes that the user has already processed Wikipedia tables as specified above.

 Wikidata processed here can then be used to enrich the wikipedia-articles table for improved Nominatim search results.